 I advise using soundproof drywall which will be thicker as compare to normal drywall and if you do not have any then better to create a sandwich of the thin layer drywall for effection isolation.

-If you have used any of the above one, then share your experience with our reader so they can plan their future buy accordingly.
+If you have used any of the above ones, then share your experience with our readers so they can plan their future buy accordingly.

 Are resilient channel worth it?

 Resilient channel are the best cost effective solution to reduce the noise and great choice to create strong barrier for noise.

 Average price for the RC-8 resilient channel with 25 gauge will be around $150.